-The executive dean may delegate any power or function vested in him/her in terms of these rules to any faculty sub-committee, the deputy dean, an academic director or deputy director.
-Any person aggrieved by the exercise of such a delegated power or function may, within 10 days of being informed of the decision request the executive dean to reconsider a decision made in terms of such delegated authority, and the executive dean may confirm, replace or amend such a decision or refer it back to the person or committee to whom decision-making authority was delegated for reconsideration.
+The executive dean may delegate any power or function vested in him/her in terms of these rules to any faculty sub-committee, the deputy dean, an academic director, or deputy director.
+Any person aggrieved by the exercise of such a delegated power or function may, within 10 days of being informed of the decision, request the executive dean to reconsider the decision made in terms of such delegated authority, and the executive dean may at his/her discretion, confirm, replace or amend such a decision or refer it back to the person or committee to whom decision-making authority was delegated for reconsideration.

-The executive dean may, where exceptional circumstances outside of the control of the university or the students exist or existed, cause or will cause that it will be unfair to enforce strict compliance with the rules of the faculty, allow on good cause shown a deviation from the rules.
+The executive dean may, in exceptional circumstances outside of the control of the university or the students, and where strict enforcement of compliance with the faculty rules may cause or will cause hardship, allow on good cause shown a deviation from the rules.
 Such deviation must be reasonable under the circumstances and not jeopardise the integrity of the programme.
-Such deviation must be reported to the Faculty Board at its subsequent meeting and thereafter to senate.
+Such deviation must be reported to the Faculty Board at its subsequent meeting and thereafter to Senate.